Rekha135/Rekha-S/Task2/README.md

 ### The Setup

-- Clone the project, git clone - https://github.com/Rekha135/Rekha-S.git
+- Clone the project, git clone: https://github.com/Rekha135/Rekha-S.git
 - Open the project in VS Code
-- To install dependencies - npm install
+- To install dependencies: npm install
-- install Playwright browsers - npx playwright install
+- install Playwright browsers: npx playwright install

 ### How to run tests